Computing asymptotic invariants with the Ricci tensor on asymptotically flat and hyperbolic manifolds: Basic facts

+where $\Hess^e$ denotes the Hessian of a function and $\Delta^e$ is the Euclidean Laplace operator (defined here as the opposite of the trace of the Hessian, so that it has non-negative spectrum).
+Its kernel then consists of affine functions.
+We now let $V\equiv 1$.
+The scalar curvature of $g$ is integrable and $\tau>\tfrac{n-2}{2}$ in Definition \ref{defn1.1}, hence

-Integrable scalar curvature yields convergence of the first term, whereas the integrand in the second term is a combination of terms in $(g-b)\partial^2g$ and $g^{-1}(\partial g)^2$: it is then integrable since $\tau>\tfrac{n-2}{2}$.
-Moreover, Michel's analysis shows that it defines an asymptotic invariant, independent of the choice of chart at infinity \cite{michel_geometric-invariance}.
-If one takes $V=V^{(\alpha)}=x^{\alpha}$ (the $\alpha$-th coordinate function in the chart at infinity, for any $\alpha$ in $\{1,...,n\}$), the integral over spheres now yields the classical definition of the center of mass, \emph{i.e.}
+makes sense since integrability of $\Scal^g$ yields convergence of the first term, whereas the integrand in the second term is a combination of terms in $(g-b)\partial^2g$ and $g^{-1}(\partial g)^2$ which are integrable due to the value of $\tau$.
+Moreover, an easy computation shows that

+where $m(g)$ is the classical definition of the mass given in Definition \ref{defn1.2}.
+Moreover, Michel's analysis recalled above \cite{michel_geometric-invariance} shows that the mass is an asymptotic invariant, independent of the choice of chart at infinity, since Euclidean geometry is a rigid background geometry \cite{ba,chrusciel-mass} and $\Scal^e \equiv 0$.

+If one takes $V=V^{(\alpha)}=x^{\alpha}$ (the $\alpha$-th coordinate function in the chart at infinity, for any $\alpha$ in $\{1,...,n\}$), the same procedure now yields the classical definition of the $\alpha$-th coordinate of the center of mass, \emph{i.e.}